danyshaanan/cli-mandelbrot/README.md

 ![Example screen shot](https://raw.github.com/danyshaanan/cli-mandelbrot/master/doc/example1.png?raw=true)

-Use the 'wasd' keys to move around, 'r' and 'f' to zoom in and out, 't' and 'f' to calculate more or less iterations, and 'o' to quit.
+Use the 'wasd' keys to move around, 'r' and 'f' to zoom in and out, 't' and 'f' to calculate more or less iterations, 'q' to toggle the help text, and 'o' to quit.

 * * *
 ### TODOs